 Extra Duty

+Area Systemwide Systemwide

-This request is to increase the extra duty budget based on legislative and local increases to the A-0 teacher scale.
+Description This request is to increase the extra duty budget based on legislative and local increases to the A-0 teacher scale.
 As part of the extra duty revisions, the agreement made with respect to the extra duty stipend scale was that it would be a "living scale" and aligned to specific percentages of the A-0 (bachelor's degree, step 0) teacher scale approved annually by the Wake County Board of Education.
 Increases were provided by both the state and local boards for the 2022-23 scale.
 To allow for budget preparation, we are implementing this change in the year following the approved state and local adjustments.

-Additional funding needed based on the revised scale (created due to the A-0 scale change) is \$884,000.
-This represents an overall increase based on a state base teacher pay increase and local supplement increase implemented in the 2022-23 school year.
+Proposed Funding overall in cre ase based o created due to the A-0 scale change) on a state base teacher pay increase 2-23 school year.

-Operational Effectiveness and Student Knowledge and Skills
+Strategic Objectives Operational Effectiveness and S tudent K nov vledge and Skills

-Description MOE Local
+Budget Adjustments Description MOE Local

 Extra Duty \$ 668,937

-Social Security 51,174
+Social Security

 Retirement 163,889

-Total \$ 884,000
+Total - \$ 884,000

 Women's Wrestling Coach Supplement

+Area Systemwide

 Description The North Carolina High School Athletic Association (NCHSAA) is officially sanctioning women's wrestling as a sport for the 2023-24 school year.
 In alignment to Title IX, we will need to add a coaching supplement to support the addition of the new sport.

-Funding Formula Current Funding Formula:

-WCPSS offers high school athletic programs at 25 high schools.
+Funding Formula Current Funding Formula: WCPSS offers high school athletic programs at 25 high schools.

-Proposed Funding Proposed Funding Formula:

-The range of pay for a wrestling coach on the current WCPSS extra-duty supplement scale not including social security and retirement costs is \$4,399 - \$6,075.
+Proposed Funding Proposed Funding Formula: The range of pay for a wrestlin not including social security an • WCPSS extra-duty supplement scale 4,399 - \$6,075.

+Strategic Objective Student Knowledge and Skills

-Description MOE Local
+Budget Adjustments Description MOE Local

 Supplement \$ 173,017

 Total - \$ 173,017